-This course aims to give students a holistic view of engineering, its interdisciplinary nature and role in solving community problems.
-It entails a brief overview on the role of technology, creativity and problem solving, product development cycle, contemporary engineering systems, and ethical considerations.
-Students in teams work on a community related project that will culminate in a working artifact.
-Specific topics are flexible but it shall cover fundamentals of intelligent systems, computer interface, sensing and actuation, mechanisms and structures.
-Fall and Spring semesters.
+This seminar-based course aims to give students a holistic view of engineering, its interdisciplinary nature and role in solving community problems.
+It entails a brief overview on the role of technology, creativity and problem solving, product development cycle and contemporary engineering systems.
+An overview of various engineering disciplines (Biomedical, Civil, Computer & Communication, Electrical, Mechanical and Mechatronics) will be delivered to the students.
+By the end of the course, students are expected to attain an appreciable understanding of the impact and role of engineering in shaping our modern world.
+Prerequisite: None.
+Annually.